If you work in sales or marketing, you've probably wondered about CPQs.

 What is CPQ?

-CPQ is Configure Price Quote.
-CPQ software helps sales organizations configure product pricing and generate quotes.
-From simple to very complex products, CPQ offers the ability to configure pricing models, including discounting, to generate accurate quotes.
+CPQ helps sales organizations configure product pricing and generate quotes.
+From simple products to very complex ones, CPQ offers the ability to configure pricing models, including discounting, to generate accurate quotes.
 From the quote, professional proposals are created that are customized to the buyer’s needs.

 Key Attributes and Functionality of CPQ